How to Catch up on Nanny Taxes in 8 Steps

 Now we can get to the paperwork.

-First, you will need to provide your employee with Form W-2 by January 31, 2024.
+First, you must provide your employee with Form W-2 by January 31, 2025.
 Before issuing their Form W-2, confirm your workers’ legal name, address, and Social Security number.
 This will help reduce any errors when your employee files their return.

 If you decide to pay your employee’s FICA taxes for them, this would be considered taxable income for income tax purposes on their Form W-2 but would not be subject to unemployment taxes or FICA.